-Unformed and special units move cohorts freely and independently.
+Unformed and special units move stands freely and independently.
 Movement by formed units must be directly to the front with no more than $22\frac{1}{2}^{\circ}$ variation of the centre axis.
 To do otherwise, requires units to manoeuvre.
 Manoeuvre within bow range of enemy causes DPs where noted:

 - Wheel: Inside edge remains stationary, measure distance moved by outside edge, -20 paces for each die rolled.
-One DP for formed troops in line within bow range of enemy (2 DPs for Pikemen).
-No penalty in column, not possible in square. - Change Formation: Column to Line or visa versa 1⁄2 move.
+One DP for formed troops in line within bow range of enemy, 2 DPs for Phalanx.
+No penalty in column or wedge, not possible in square. - Change Formation: Column to Line or visa versa 1⁄2 move.
 Line or Column to Square or visa versa 1 full move.
 Increase or decrease number of ranks or lines in a unit formation 1 full move.
-1 DP for all formation changes if within bow range of enemy (2 DPs for Pikemen). - Form-up unformed troops: One full move, 1 DP within bow range of enemy.
-Not possible for light troops who are permanently unformed. - Cross Major Obstacle: 1⁄2 move.
+1 DP for all formation changes if within bow range of enemy, 2 DPs for Phalanx.

+- Form-up unformed troops: One full move, 1 DP within bow range of enemy.
+Not possible for light troops who are permanently unformed. - Cross Major Obstacle: 1/2 move.
 2 DPs if mounted, 1 DP for other formed units at any range from enemy.
 Minor Obstacles count as difficult terrain. - About Face: 1⁄2 move for formed units.
-Turns to the flank changes line into column and visa versa counting as a formation change.
-(1 DP for Pikemen). - Mount/Dismount: 1⁄2 move for all units (including unformed).
+Turns to the flank changes line into column and visa versa counting as a formation change, 1 DP for Phalanx. - Mount/Dismount: 1/2 move for all units (including unformed).
 One DP within bow range of enemy - Interpenetration: One DP for formed units within bow range of enemy unless one unit is unformed and none make a fast move.
-No penalty for Legionaries of the same Legion. - Side-step/step-back: 40 paces.
+No penalty for Legionaries of the same Legion.
+Phalanxes may not be interpenetrated by other units, they may only interpenetrate Light Infantry. - Side-step/step-back: 40 paces.
 Formed Infantry only. - Incline: Move equal distance forwards and sideways.
 Formed Infantry only.
+Phalanx may only incline to the right.